 You might actually want to jump on BlackBerry Appworld.
 Quickly in fact – if you submit your Android app before February 13 2012, you’ll get a free BlackBerry playbook.
 Since it takes a day or two to get your account set up (and a bit more to get your app released), you really don’t have much time to lose.

-Update April 2012 – Looks like BlackBerry is at it again – submit an app by April 26 and you have a pretty good chance of getting a free ticket to BlackBerry Jam 10 (with spending money):
+Update April 2012 – Looks like BlackBerry is at it again – submit an app by April 26 and you have a pretty good chance of getting a free ticket to BlackBerry Jam 10 (with spending money): [link expired, the promotion is over]

 Update October 2012 – current promotion is the $10k Commitment, where they’ll pay the difference between $1k and $10k if you earn at least that first $1k in the first year.
 They’re pushing hard to promote their new BlackBerry 10 platform.
 I haven’t verified that Android apps are eligible for this promotion, so be sure to read the terms and conditions.
 You have until January 2013 to submit for this challenge.